SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 and the third parameter has an external name of ``withJoiner`` and a local name of ``joiner``.

-You can now use these external parameter names to call the function in a clear and unambiguous way:
+You can now use these external parameter names to call the function unambiguously:

 .. testcode:: externalParameterNames